k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14a_task_source_component.md

 The Source component contains the data source settings, that is, from where the entities and/or tables are taken.

-The Source component is mandatory for all tasks except for the delete-only or reserve-only tasks.
+The Source component is mandatory for all tasks, except for the delete-only or reserve-only tasks.

 When clicking the Source component, the Source form opens: